alexeyum/sound-event-finder/README.md

-# sound-event-finder
+# Sound event finder

-Mobile app that finds interesting events in ambient audio files
+A mobile app that finds interesting events in ambient audio files.

+This is a personal project, developed just for run.